Tyler Mabry

-Tyler Mabry (born November 21, 1996) is an American professional football tight end.
+Tyler Robert Mabry (born November 21, 1996) is an American former professional football player who was a tight end for six seasons in the National Football League (NFL).
 He played college football for the Buffalo Bulls and Maryland Terrapins.

 College career

-Mabry began his collegiate career at Buffalo and redshirted his true freshman season.
+Mabry began his collegiate career at the University at Buffalo and redshirted his true freshman season.
 As a redshirt junior, he caught 27 passes for 230 yards and two touchdowns and was named first-team All-Mid-American Conference.
-Mabry transferred to the University of Maryland as a graduate transfer for his final season of NCAA eligibility.
+Mabry transferred to the University of Maryland, College Park, as a graduate transfer for his final season of NCAA eligibility.
 In his only season with the Terrapins, Mabry started all 12 of the team's games and caught 13 passes for 155 yards and three touchdowns.